-Just like roast beef, roast pork can be served with on a Sunday Roast - though there is no need to keep it just for that meal.
+Roast pork, like Roast Beef, is an intrinsic part of a Sunday Roast - though there is no need to keep it just for that meal.
 A perfect roast pork should have lovely moist, evenly cooked meat surrounded by crisp, sharp crackling.
 The crackling can be either left on or removed at the end of cooking and served separately.

-If you buy a large joint of pork, don't worry, adjust the cooking times to suit the size (see below) and you can never have too much leftover pork to make delicious sandwiches for lunch the next day.
+If you buy a large joint of pork, don't worry, adjust the cooking times to suit the size (see below).
+Plus, you can never have too much leftover pork to make delicious sandwiches for lunch the next day.

-- 4 tbsp. extra-virgin rapeseed oil (or olive oil)
+- 4 tablespoons extra-virgin rapeseed oil (or olive oil)

 - Sea salt flakes